sushilt553/Stack-Flow/README.md

 ### Features

-* Questions and Answers - Users can ask or answer coding questions in a community of users.
+* Post Questions and Answers
+  * Users can ask or answer coding questions in a community of users.
+* Votes
-* Votes - Users can upvote helpful questions/answers written by other users.
-Also, users can downvote questions/answers that need more improvement.
+  * Users can upvote helpful questions/answers posted by other users.
+  * Users can downvote questions/answers that need additional improvement.
-* Search questions by tags - Users can search questions by tag name.
+* Search questions by tags
+  * Users can search questions by tag name.
+* Tags
-* Tags - Users can see list of all tags and click on to view related questions/answers.
+  * Users can see list of all tags and select to view filtered questions/answers.

 ### Technologies